huRashidy/Zygosity_DNALM/src/ancestry/README.md

 Recommended steps:
 1. Replace all occurrences of absolute or placeholder paths in scripts with your real paths (either absolute paths or project-relative paths).
-2. Prefer using a single configurable variable (e.g., BASE_DATA_DIR or DATA_DIR) or argparse flags so paths are easy to update in one place.
-3. Verify file names and extensions (for example, .pkl, .npy) match your local data files.
+2. Verify file names and extensions (for example, .pkl, .npy) match your local data files.

 # Source Code Organization